How to Install Laravel on Ubuntu 18.04

 composer create-project --prefer-dist laravel/laravel my_app

 The command above will fetch all required php packages.
-The process may take few minutes and if it is successful the end of the output should look like the following:
+The process may take a few minutes and if it is successful the end of the output should look like the following:

 Package manifest generated successfully. > @php artisan key:generate --ansi Application key set successfully.